Your browser is not optimized for viewing this website.

 with Jim Watt

 This eight-week hybrid course, Introduction to Beekeeping: Theory and Practice, offers an accessible, hands-on approach to the fundamentals of beekeeping.
 Designed for beginners and hobbyists with little or no prior experience, the course covers essential topics including bee biology, hive management, pest and disease control, honey harvesting, and sustainable practices.
-Instruction is delivered through self-directed online sessions via Canvas, paired with two immersive Saturday field trips at local apiaries where student will engage in practical beekeeping techniques.
+Instruction is delivered through self-directed online sessions via Canvas, paired with two immersive Saturday field trips at local apiaries where students will engage in practical beekeeping techniques.

 Schedule: